National Historical Park

 After viewing the rock art from the boardwalk, get back on the trail and quickly find an intersection where you can either head north toward ‘Aimakapā fishpond or south toward ‘Ai’ōpio fishtrap.
 Take the southern trail and shortly find another intersection with restrooms where you can head toward ‘Ai’ōpio fishtrap or just head to Trailhead #3, Honokōhau Harbor.

 If you can peel yourself away from this amazing beach and fishtrap, hike north toward Honokōhau beach.
 If you'd like a nice strip of beach to yourself, you might be able to find it here.
 After hiking past Honokōhau beach, head north until you pass ‘Aimakapā fishpond.
 Past this fishpond, find a barren lava field past the foliage.
 If you look closely mauka (toward the mountains), you should be able to spot several large mounds of stacked lava rocks.
 If you find them, try to locate a faint trail at the edge of the foliage at a break in an ancient fence that leads toward these mounds.
 The mounds are a mystery, but may have served as lookout points or had another type of spiritual significance.
 If you hike to the center of the mounds you'll find a gorgeous anchialine pond in a small depression.
 This "Queen's Bath" is a unique and delicate ecosystem that even has a few fish inside it.
-If you're wondering, "Queen's Bath" refers to several freshwater-fed ponds like this one throughout the islands.
+You should stay out of the water.

 After visiting the Queen's Bath, get back on the main trail and continue north.
 You will soon pass an intersection with the Hu'e Hu'e Trail that heads back toward the Park Headquarters.
 The Hu'e Hu'e Trail used to be a ranch road.
 Stay on the coastal trail as it heads north.
 After a bit, you'll find enormous Kaloko fishpond, which has been restored to its ancient state.
 This eleven-acre fishpond has a nearly 800-foot seawall and is a very impressive feat of engineering.
 You can walk a short distance onto the seawall, but cannot walk across it due to unsafe conditions.